Has this ever happened to you?

 They help make an abstract idea concrete.
 They make a general principle specific.

-If you’re a social media blogger teaching your readers how to write highly-engaging tweets, don’t just explain the principles, give them some specific examples of people who are doing it well.
+If you started a blog to teach social media strategy to your readers, don’t just explain the principles, give them some specific examples of people who are doing it well.

 Just like this post gives some great examples of people who write awesome subheads.